 Why are sponsors keen to engage in these loans?

-These are very advantageous to a sponsor because it gives them more time to achieve their prices for units.
-In some instances, they are able to recapture equity and lower their interest rates by 1.5 to 2 percent by switching out of a construction loan.
+These are very advantageous to a sponsor because the loan gives them more time to achieve their prices for units.
+In some instances, they are able to recapture equity and lower their interest rates by 1.5 to 2% by switching out of a construction loan.

 A lender will be more enthusiastic to become involved in a project while there is still a large inventory.
-This means that the more desirable condos in a building are still available as opposed to just the less desirable ones, which happens once a development has been on the market for a while because developers tend to sell cheaper condos first.
+This means that the more desirable condos in a building are still available as opposed to just the less desirable ones.
+This balance typically emerges when a development has been on the market for a while because developers tend to sell cheaper condos first.

 The advantage for the lender in this situation is that they get to keep the loan out longer.
 Thus, with this in mind, they are generally more favorable to taking out an existing loan versus pure repatriation of sponsor equity late in the sales process.